alirezasaharkhiz9/undergraduate-project-computer-vision/README.md

 - Understanding and Implementing Residual Blocks
 - Transfer Learning and Pre-Trained Models
 - Vision Transformers: The Future of Computer Vision
-- Efficient Object Detection with YOLO
+- Object Detection with YOLO
 - Facial Recognition using Deep Learning

 ### Technologies